 Legend has it that Philippides, a Greek messenger, ran 25 miles from Marathon to Athens circa 490 BC, delivered his message and promptly died.
 Did he die from too much exercise?

 So is this study conclusive that you can do too much exercise?
 No.

 Similar findings have also been found in men and indicate that regular exercise actually lowers the risk.
-To put this into perspective, a person living to 75 years only lives for 657 000 hours, so the risk is very small and it gets smaller as a person gets in better shape from exercising.
+To put this into perspective, a person living to 75 years lives for 657 000 hours.
+So the risk is very small and it gets smaller as a person gets in better shape from exercising.

 The overwhelming evidence suggests that regular activity and exercise is beneficial in terms of preventing heart and other diseases, as well as increasing lifespan.
 While there may be adverse effects in people who do extremely high amounts of strenuous exercise, the findings are unclear.

 If you like this post, don’t forget to subscribe to my blog by clicking the FOLLOW button at the top of the right panel.